-It wasn't long after the picture above was taken that I got my horrible bowl cut.
+It wasn't too far later in life that I got my horrible bowl cut.
 The years following this up until Junior High all revolved around soccer and other sports.
 (No pictures should be shared from these years trust me, I am saving your eyes.)
 Thanks in part to this terrible haircut, I convinced my mom to let me pierce my ears if I let it grow out.
 This is when I met jewelry.

 Jewelry and I really started our relationship the summer going into my Senior year of high school.
 I took a trip to California to visit my sister and she taught me how to make a simple pair of wire wrapped beaded earrings on a fishhook ear wire.
 When I got home I started my first jewelry business.
 I made and sold, wait for it....GAME DAY EARRINGS FOR MANHATTAN HIGH FOOTBALL GAMES!

 After graduating high school, I attended a small private college on a soccer scholarship.
 After my freshman year and a trip to Rome, I decided I needed to be at a bigger school with a Fine Arts program and I landed at the University of Kansas located in Lawrence, Kansas.

 Fall 2006.
 After reading the DaVinci Code, of course I decided I was going to double major in Italian and Art History.
 Well, it turns out I suck at learning a new language and dropped Italian faster than it takes to down a shot of espresso.